8 Square Competitors for POS & Credit Card Processing

 Bottom Line

-Though there are scenarios when you would want to use a Square alternative, it is our top-recommended POS and payment processing solution.
-It has no monthly fee, is easy to set up, and is super simple to use.
+Though there are scenarios when you would want to use these Square alternatives, Square is our top-recommended POS and payment processing solution.
+It has no monthly fee and is easy to set up and use.
 It’s a great fit for new businesses, mobile businesses, and businesses with small average transactions.
 Plus, you are never locked into any long-term contract.
 Create a free Square account today.